How Fed cuts will shape Gulf spending from credit cards to corporate debt | The National

 The US interest rate cut on Wednesday means lower borrowing costs, more disposable income and a boost to spending across the US dollar-pegged economies in the Gulf and the Middle East.

-Sectors such as real estate, construction, retail, automotive, tourism and hospitality are expected to benefit, as consumer confidence and discretionary spending improve, analysts say.
+Sectors such as property, construction, retail, automotive, tourism and hospitality are expected to benefit, as consumer confidence and discretionary spending improve, analysts say.

-However, the scale of trickledown effect from the rate cuts will vary, depending on fiscal buffers and fundamental strength of respective economies in the region.
+However, the scale of the trickledown effect from the rate cuts will vary, depending on fiscal buffers and the fundamental strength of respective economies in the region.

 “For consumers, a rate cut recalibrates financial behaviour by altering incentives for saving and spending,” Daniel Takieddine, co-founder and chief executive of Sky Links Capital Group, said.